10 Sep Understanding the Differences Between Branding, Brand Identity, and a Logo

 A logo will help in the process of building an emotional connection with your audience, separating your brand from the competition.
 Because a logo is the first visual presentation of your brand, it needs to generate a great impression.
 Creating a logo is one of the first things that businesses do when it’s about to be launched to the market.
 To create a great logo, there are a few components to take into consideration.

 A logo could be just an image, text, or a combination of both.
-If it includes typography, it should be legible and offer a clear contrast with the background color.
+If it includes typography, it should be legible and offer a clear contrast with the background colour.
 If your logo is just an image, it could be a simple icon, a symbol, or a more intricate picture.
 However, always think about the dimensions of your logo to avoid quality loss if it needs to be resized.

 Our Latest Posts